 The LSST project clearly recognizes the importance of transients and variables.
 To this end, a specific Science Working Group has been formed.
-Through this poster we wish to inform the community of the vision and stated goals of this group (see panel on right).The working group is seeking members to join this effort.
-In addition to astronomers working at member institutions we are seeking astronomers with great depth in variable stars
+Through this poster we wish to inform the community of the this poster we wish to inform the community of the vision and stated goals of this group (see panel on right).
+The working group is seeking members to join this effort.
+In addition to astronomers working at member institutions we are seeking astronomers with great depth in variable stars.

-Perhaps the best evidence of the vibrancy of the transient and variable star field are provided by the findings in 2006: the Halloween transient (likely a nearby microlensing event), the Perseus transient (the brightest supernova recorded to date), the Concam mystery object, the M&S transient (the brightest member of an emerging class of transients), a new class of GRBs and the GALEX transient (a star being swallowed by a nuclear black hole).
+Perhaps the best evidence of the vibrancy of the transient and variable star field are provided by the transient and variable star field are provided by the findings in 2006: the Hallowen transient (likely a nearby microlensing event), the Perseus transient (the brightest supernova recorded to date), the Concam mystery object, the M85 transient (the brightest member of an emerging class of transients), a new class of GRBs and the Galex transient (a star being swallowed by a nuclear black hole).

-There are a number of transients noted in the past but whose nature still remains uncertain or controversial.
+There are a number of transients noted in the past bu whose nature still remains uncertain or controversial.

 Examples include V838 Mon and the pseudo supernova SN 1961V.
 In almost all cases, prompt identification and follow up would most certainly have led to better understanding.
-This lesson has not been lost on our working group.

-The study of variable stars is an entirely interesting area in itself.
-However, the proper identification of Galactic variables is absolutely essential prior to identification of extragalactic transients (Becker et al. 2004; see below) One of the recent dramatic flares is form II Pegasi (a well known active binary system located 42 pc away).
+This lesson has not been area in itself.
+However, the proper identification of Galactic variables is absolutely essential prior to identification of extragalactic transients (Becker et al. 2004; see below) One of the recent dramatic flares is from II Pegasi (a well known active binary system located 42 pc away).
 The energy in non-thermal electrons exceeded 1040 erg (Osten et al. 2006).

-Survey turns out to be an M dwarf!
+Survey turns out to be an

-Vision The Transients Working Group addresses the science returns arising from temporal variation of astronomica objects.
-As such we plan to focus on the astrophysics of sources which show regular, irregular and dramatic variations.
-Examples of dramatic events include explosive (supernovae, GRBs), cataclysmic (novae), eruptive (flares, dwarf novae), ejective (luminous blue variables) and accreting sources (X-ray binaries, cataclysmic variables, RS CVn).
-Examples of regular variations include eclipsing binaries, pulsators and rotators.
-Next, the large etendue of LSST should result in discovery of kinematic transients (microlensing unsolensing).
-Finally, the extensive sky coverage of LSST should help in identifying transients found at other wavelengths (X-ray, radio).
+Vision The Transients Working Group addresses the science returns arising from temporal variation of astronor objects.
+As such we plan to focus on the astrophysics of sources which show regular, irregular and dramatic of sources which show regular, irregular and dramatic variations.
+Examples of dramatic events include explosive (supernovae, GRBs), cataclysmic (novae), eruptive (flares, dwarf novae), ejective (fluminous blue variables) and accreting sources (X-ray binaries, cataclysmic variables, RS CVn).
+Examples of regular sources (X-ray binaries). catacitysmic variations, KS CVII, examples or regular variations include eclipsing binaries, pulsators and rotators.
+Next, the large etendue of LSST should result in discovery of kinematic transients (microlensing, mesolensing).
+Finally, the extensive sky coverage of LSST should help in identifying transients found at other wavelengths (X-ray, radio)